he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Fighter.md

 You'll see the following key terms in many fighter class features.
  **Flourish**: Actions with this trait are special techniques that require too much exertion for you to perform frequently.
 You can use only 1 action with the flourish trait per turn.
  **Open**: These maneuvers work only as the first salvo in the attacks you make on your turn.
 You can use an action with the open trait only if you haven't used an action with the attack or open trait yet this turn.
 **Press**: Actions with this trait allow you to follow up earlier attacks.
 An action with the press trait can be used only if you are currently affected by a multiple attack penalty.
-You can't use a press action when it's not your turn, even if you use the [[Ready]] activity.
+You can't use a press action when it's not your turn, even if you use the [[DATABASE/action/Ready|Ready]] activity.
  Some actions with the press trait also grant an effect on a failure.
 The effects that are added on a failure don't apply on a critical failure.
 If your press action succeeds, you can choose to apply the failure effect instead.
 (For example, you may wish to do this when an attack deals no damage due to resistance.)
 **Stance**: A stance is a general combat strategy that you enter by using an action with the stance trait, and you remain in for some time.
-A stance lasts until you get [[Unconscious]], until its requirements (if any) are violated, until the encounter ends, or until you enter a new stance, whichever comes first.
+A stance lasts until you get [[DATABASE/condition/Unconscious|knocked out]], until its requirements (if any) are violated, until the encounter ends, or until you enter a new stance, whichever comes first.
 After you take an action with the stance trait, you can't take another one for 1 round.
 You can enter or be in a stance only in encounter mode.

 # Roleplaying the Fighter